samuel-cabral/nlw-05-chat/README.md

 ## 💻 Project

-NPS-NLW is an application that consists of calculating the company's NPS.
-In it we make the registration of users, registration of surveys, sending e-mail for users to answer satisfaction surveys and with this we can perform the calculation of the NPS.
+CHAT-SUPPORT-NLW is an application that consists of providing a company's chat support.
+In it we make sending and receive messages between admin and client who need help.

-This project was developed during the NodeJS trail, in the fourth edition of NLW.
-We learned concepts about what an API is, how to start a project using Typescript and Express for route management, TypeORM for data manipulation, automated tests and sending e-mail.
+This project was developed during the NodeJS trail, in the fifth edition of NLW.
+We learned concepts about what an API is, how to start a project using Typescript and Express for route management, TypeORM for data manipulation and real-time websocket comunication.

 ## 🔶 Diagram